Learning is an Adventure of Head + Heart + Hands

 How does learning work best?

-In the Six Seconds community, we’re starting this year focused on this big question and understanding the role of emotions and emotional intelligence as our brains build new insight and meaning.
-The adventure starts now with five essential highlights (plus inspiring learning quotes) below.
+In the Six Seconds community, we’re focused on this big question and understanding the role of emotions and emotional intelligence as our brains build new insight and meaning.
+To join us in this search, here are five essential insights plus inspiring quotes.

 There is no end to education.
 It is not that you read a book, pass an examination, and finish with education.
 The whole of life, from the moment you are born to the moment you die, is a process of learning.